kasparsd/automatic-post-scheduler/readme.txt

 Yes, all you have to do is uncheck the *Schedule as soon as possible* box in the post publish box.

+== Screenshots ==

+1. Scheduling settings
+2. Post scheduling option when publishing

 == Changelog ==

 = 0.9.3 =
-* Add translation support, sanitise output, improve wording
+* Add translation support, sanitize string output, improve wording.

 = 0.9.2 =
 * Tested with WordPress 3.8.1